mariellefoster/marf-books/README.md

 - Best Women's Fiction of the Year, Vol 5
 - Oyinkan Braithwaite: My Sister, the Serial Killer
 - Sarah Gailey: Upright Women Wanted
+- Robert Stevenson: The Strange Case of Dr. Jekyll and Mr. Hyde

 ## Next
 - Rivers Solomon: The Deep